 Head and neck cancers mostly grow inside your mouth, nose, throat or sinuses.
 Sometimes they start in the saliva glands or lymph nodes.

-All too often, the cancer will spread over the head or neck, and sometimes to the lungs.
-It’s very rare for other parts of the body to be affected, but it happens.
+In recent years there has been an increase in head and neck cancers related to the human papilloma virus (HPV).
 Smoking, chewing tobacco or betel nut, and heavy drinking can also aggravate these cancers and make treatment more difficult.